romanowski/blog/AkkaPaint.md

     ClusterSharding(actorSystem).shardRegion(regionName)
   }
 ```
-We can send all messages to the `ShardRegion`, which knows (thanks to the Coordinator) how to route messages to the proper entity.
-Also worth to mention: if new machine joins the cluster, some of the shards will be moved to that machine (look at `least-shard-allocation-strategy` configuration).
-Resharding process is done in few steps:
+We can send all messages to the `ShardRegion`, which knows (thanks to the coordinator) how to route messages to the proper entity.
+Also it is worth to mention that if new machine joins the cluster, some of the shards will be moved to that machine (look at `least-shard-allocation-strategy` configuration).
+This process is called `resharding` and is performed in few steps:

-1. The shard that will be moved to another machine is chosen by coordinator.
+1. The shard that will be moved to another machine is chosen by the coordinator.
-2. Coordinator inform `ShardRegion` to start buffering all messages that are incoming to this shard.
+2. Coordinator informs `ShardRegion` to start buffering all messages that are incoming to this shard.
-3. All the actors inside the chosen shard are killed.
+3. All of the actors inside the chosen shard are killed.
-4. Shard and actors are started on new machine (the state of the actor will be restored from the persisted previously in database events).
+4. Shard and actors are started on a new machine (the state of the actor will be restored from the events that were previously persisted in a database).
-5. All buffered data are send to the newly restored shard.
+5. All buffered data is sent to the newly restored shard.

-Perceptive reader surely see here potential inconvenience - with a lot of incoming messages during resharding process, the buffer can be overflowed.
-Sadly, all you are able to do is resizing the buffer by setting `akka.cluster.sharding.buffer-size` configuration parameter.
+Perceptive reader will surely notice here a potential inconvenience - with a lot of incoming messages during the resharding process, the buffer can overflow.
+Sadly, all you can do is to resize the buffer by setting `akka.cluster.sharding.buffer-size` configuration parameter.

-The board size can be easily changed without any current data loss (for now by changing some hardcoded variables in the project).
+The board size can be easily changed without any current data loss.
 Shards and entities will be dynamically created at runtime in case of board resizing.

-Horizontal scaling is possible on 3 different levels:

-1. Play! web application (serving static data, parsing json messages incoming through WebSocket, converting to json and pushing messages to the client browser)
-2. Akka Cluster Sharding (updating internal actor state (saving events and snapshots), sending changes to all registered clients)
-3. Cassandra database (saving events and snapshots stream, serving events and snapshots during cluster restart and resharding process)

 ![Three different possible horizontal scaling levels](akkapaint/AkkaPaint-blog-scaling.png)